Galileo Galilei: Phases of Venus

 In 1610 Galileo Galilei observed with his telescope that Venus showed phases, despite remaining near the Sun in Earth's sky (first image).
-This proved that it orbits the Sun and not Earth, as predicted by Copernicus's heliocentric model and disproved the then conventional of Ptolemy geocentric model (second image).
+This proved that it orbits the Sun and not Earth, as predicted by Copernicus' heliocentric and disproved the then conventional of Ptolemy geocentric model (second image).

 From September 1610, Galileo observed that Venus exhibits a full set of phases similar to that of the Moon.
-The heliocentric model of the Solar System developed by Nicolaus Copernicus predicted that all phases would be visible since the orbit of Venus around the Sun would cause its illuminated hemisphere to face the Earth when it was on the opposite side of the Sun and to face away from the Earth when it was on the Earth-side of the Sun.
+Copernicus's heliocentric model of the Solar System predicted that all phases would be visible since the orbit of Venus around the Sun would cause its illuminated hemisphere to face the Earth when it was on the opposite side of the Sun and to face away from the Earth when it was on the Earth-side of the Sun.
 In Ptolemy's geocentric model, it was impossible for any of the planets' orbits to intersect the spherical shell carrying the Sun.
 Traditionally, the orbit of Venus was placed entirely on the near side of the Sun, where it could exhibit only crescent and new phases.
 It was also possible to place it entirely on the far side of the Sun, where it could exhibit only gibbous and full phases.
 After Galileo's telescopic observations of the crescent, gibbous and full phases of Venus, the Ptolemaic model became untenable.
 In the early 17th century, as a result of his discovery, the great majority of astronomers converted to one of the various geo-heliocentric planetary models, such as the Tychonic, Capellan and Extended Capellan models, (Note: In the Capellan model only Mercury and Venus orbit the Sun, whilst in its extended version such as expounded by Riccioli, Mars also orbits the Sun, but the orbits of Jupiter and Saturn are centred on the Earth.) each either with or without a daily rotating Earth.
 These all explained the phases of Venus without the 'refutation' of full heliocentrism's prediction of stellar parallax.

 Saturn and Neptune

-In 1610, Galileo also observed the planet Saturn, and at first mistook its rings for planets, thinking it was a three-bodied system.
+In 1610, Galileo also observed Saturn, and at first mistook its rings for planets, thinking it was a three-bodied system.
 When he observed the planet later, Saturn's rings were directly oriented to Earth, causing him to think that two of the bodies had disappeared.
 The rings reappeared when he observed the planet in 1616, further confusing him.

-Galileo observed the planet Neptune in 1612.
+Galileo observed Neptune in 1612.
 It appears in his notebooks as one of many unremarkable dim stars.
 He did not realise that it was a planet, but he did note its motion relative to the stars before losing track of it.